every one - every where - every ability

 Dr Shirley Sherwood agrees to become the Founding Patron.

-ABBA applies for registration as an Incorporated Charity and officially launched on March 21st with a regional focus aimed at facilitating artists interaction at a local level.
+ABBA applies for registration as an Incorporated Charity and officially launched as an Association on March 21st.

 New website incorporating a "virtual gallery" and other collaborative tools released.